 The City of Killeen financial policies set forth the basic framework for the fiscal management of the City.
 These policies were developed within the parameters established by applicable provisions of the Texas Local Government Code, the Texas Property Tax Code, the City of Killeen Charter, the Government Financial Officers Association, and the Governmental Accounting Standards Board.
 The policies are intended to assist the City Council and City staff in evaluating current activities and proposals for future programs while maintaining a long-term stable and positive financial condition.
 The watchwords of the City's financial management include integrity, prudent stewardship, long-term planning, accountability, and transparency.
-The policies are towill be reviewed and updated on an annual basis as established in Section VI.
-Fiscal Monitoring. and modified to accommodate changing circumstances or conditions.
+The policies will be reviewed and updated on an annual basis as established in Section VI.
+Fiscal Monitoring.
 Upon adoption of these financial policies, City Council authorizes the City Manager to interpret the policies, implement all policies, and manage the City within the boundaries of the policies.